 Some post separation parenting disputes involve the removal of children from their geographical location.
 Changing a child’s living arrangements, such that it makes it significantly more difficult for the child to spend time with a parent is a major change in a child’s life and something which should be discussed by both parents, prior to any move.
 A parent cannot move a child from region to region, state to state, or even overseas without the other parent’s consent, unless the moving parent can demonstrate that it is in the child’s best interests to do so – e.g. to protect the child from suffering harm at the hands of the other parent as a simple example.

 Where there are no court orders in place, the first logical step in resolving a dispute which involves the location or recovery of children is to make contact with the other parent, detail your concerns and ask them to tell you whether they still intend to move.
 If they do intend to move, the next logical step is to invite the other parent to participate in a mediation with a family dispute resolution practitioner to discuss the issues and agree to children’s orders moving forward.
 You should also seek from the parent intending to relocate, a written undertaking that they will not move until they receive either your consent, or a court order permitting their move.

-If the issues are resolved at mediation, then it is a good idea to speak to a Solicitor about drafting up consent orders (link to other article on consent orders).
+If the issues are resolved at mediation, then it is a good idea to speak to a Solicitor about drafting up consent orders.
 If the issues are not resolved at mediation, the next step is to file an application with the Federal Circuit of Australia and the court will determine what is in the child’s best interests.

 What happens if the other parent just moves anyway?